martinzh/CollectiveDynamics.jl/README.md

 ### Collective Motion Model with Short and Long-range Interactions
+Implementation of the Collective Motion Model introduced in *Zumaya, Larralde, Aldana (2018) Delay in the dispersal of
-A Collective Motion Model based on short and long-range alignment interactions between particles in open space.
+	flocks moving in unbounded space using long-range interactions* (Submitted to Scientific Reports) based on short and long-range alignment interactions between particles in open space.
 Short-range interactions can be defined either metric or topologically.

 #### Usage